Tasty Recipes for the Home Cook

 Chicken Chow Mein Sandwich

-The chow mein sandwich is a regional classic in parts of southeastern Massachusetts and Rhode Island.
-You might look at this sandwich and think that it’s a lot of filling for the bun.
-But that isn’t so when it comes to the chow mein sandwich, where the motto seems to be “the more, the better.”
-It is not uncommon to have a dinner plate filled with chow mein and noodles served with just one itty-bitty hamburger bun.
+The chow mein sandwich is a regional specialty found in parts of southeastern Massachusetts and Rhode Island.
+At first glance, it might seem there’s too much filling for the small bun.
+However, with this sandwich, the saying seems to be “the more, the better.”
+It’s common to see a dinner plate piled high with chow mein and noodles, served on a tiny hamburger bun that seems too small for the pile.

-The origin of the chow mein sandwich is believed to have started in the 1920s or 1930s in Fall River, Massachusetts.
+The origin of the chow mein sandwich is believed to date back to the 1920s or 1930s in Fall River, Massachusetts.
 (I have not been able to find any substantiated dates.)
-It was a time of booming industrial business, particularly the textile industry.
-With a large population of European and Canadian workers, who were not accustomed to Chinese food, the Chinese restaurants adapted their menu to suit the taste of this demographic.
+It was a time of booming industrial business, particularly in the textile industry.
+With a large population of European and Canadian workers unfamiliar with Chinese food, Chinese restaurants adapted their menus to suit this demographic.
 The chow mein sandwich was born and became a staple.

 Chicken Chow Mein Sandwich

-Unfortunately, I live outside the distribution areas for these noodles.
-The only way to get them is to make a special trip to the state’s southeastern region or order online.
-If you want to try them, they can be ordered online here (this is an affiliate link, but I use and love this product).
+Unfortunately, I live outside their distribution area, so getting my hands on them requires either a special trip to southeastern Massachusetts or ordering them online.
+If you’d like to try the authentic version, you can order them online here (this is an affiliate link, but it’s a product I genuinely use and love).

 Recipe highlights: